FarPay/PaymentWindow/README.md

 | Payment Window Url | An url, that the user is forwarded to, when the payment information is to be set. | |

 # Scenario: User creates an payment agreement
-This scenario, a web-user (Actor), wants to pay for a service or product, by interacting with a domain system - e.g. a magazine.
+This scenario, a web-user (Actor), wishes to pay for a service or product, by interacting with a domain system.
-The in the domain-system, the user has specified what services, and/or products that he/she wants to pay for.
+As the actor, has selected the services or product, the domain system starts interacting with FarPay, to complete the payment as well as the recurring payments.

 ## Sequence - Payment window
 ![UML Sequence diagram](UML-Seq-overview.png)

-When the FarPay domain comes to play, is after the user has engaged with the domain system, and moving forwared to the finalizing payment part.
+The FarPay domain comes to play after the user has engaged with the domain system, and is now moving forwared to the finalizing payment and subscription part.
 This phase is initiated by requesting an Order from the FarPay API.
-And to create an order, following values must be specified:
+And to create an order, following steps must be executed:

 | Step      | Description | Result |
 | :---      | :----       | :---   |